jlleongarcia/jlleongarcia/content/blog/tinker-cloud-vs-pis.md

 Sometime ago, I was doing some benchmarks about [Raspberry Pi vs Orange Pi](https://jalcocert.github.io/RPi/posts/pi-vs-orange/) and also about [Mini PCs vs those SBC](https://jalcocert.github.io/RPi/posts/minipc-vs-pi/).

+Is it really worth to SelfHost? or can we just use **a Cloud Server for similar performance/price?**

+This is what we will be looking at today.

 <!--
 pdf "/blog_pdf/OrangePi_5_RK3588S_User-Manual_v1.5.pdf"
 OrangePi_5_RK3588S_User-Manual_v1.5.pdf